mggg-states/WA-shapefiles/README.md

 *	`TRE16D`: Number of votes for 2016 Democratic treasurer candidate
 *	`TRE16R`: Number of votes for 2016 Republican treasurer candidate
 *	`AG16D`: Number of votes for 2016 Democratic attorney general candidate
-*	`AG16R`: Number of votes for 2016 Republican attorney general candidate
+*	`AG16R`: Number of votes for 2016 Republican attorney general candidate (Benton County only)
+* `AG16L`: Number of votes for 2016 Republican attorney general candidate (Pierce County only)
 *	`SOS16D`: Number of votes for 2016 Democratic secretary of state candidate
 *	`SOS16R`: Number of votes for 2016 Republican secretary of state candidate
+* `USH16D`: Number of votes for 2016 Democratic house of representatives candidate (Pierce County only)
+* `USH16R`: Number of votes for 2016 Republican house of representatives candidate (Pierce County only)
+* `SH16D`: Number of votes for 2016 Democratic state house candidate (Pierce County only)
+* `SH16R`: Number of votes for 2016 Republican state house candidate (Pierce County only)
+* `SH16L`: Number of votes for 2016 Libertarian state house candidate (Pierce County only)
 * `TOTPOP`: Total population from 2010 Decennial Census
 * `NH_WHITE`: White, non-hispanic, population from 2010 Decennial Census
 * `NH_BLACK`: Black, non-hispanic, population from 2010 Decennial Census